 - The legal drinking age in Italy was raised to 18 years of age; it had been 16.

 - Fines were enacted for selling alcohol to someone under the age of 18.

 - Serving alcohol to someone under the age of 16 became a criminal offense, punishable with a prison term of up to a year.

-In general, the minimum age at which someone can legally consume alcoholic beverages varies from country to county, and usually differs depending on where the drinking takes place.
+In general, the minimum age at which someone can legally consume alcoholic beverages varies from country to country and usually differs depending on where the drinking takes place.
 In Italy, as in most other countries in Europe, alcohol consumption at home is unregulated.

-In Italy, minors (anyone under the age of 18) are not able to legally purchase or consume alcohol in bars, restaurants or even outdoors (although it is very unlikely for a restaurateur or server to “card” someone who appears to be younger than that, when they are drinking with their parents).
+In Italy, minors (anyone under the age of 18) are not able to legally purchase or consume alcohol in bars, restaurants or even outdoors (although it is very unlikely for a restaurateur or server to “card” someone who appears to be younger than that when they are drinking with their parents).

 The legal drinking age in Italy is currently 18 years old.